athuldinesh/Cod-tips-and-tricks/README.md

 SENSITIVITY: When you increase the sensitivity you can will get a speed camera motion.
 When you turn the camera you can quickly do it.
 Make the sensitive in which you can play.
 In rotation mode you need to fix in fixed speed the momemt speed is set to 100 which is default in speed accelartion the speed is set to 140 the rotation.
 So fix your sensitive in a way where you can play. in speed accelartion rotation mode when your drag your thumb from one side to another it'll move very fast.
 Fixed speed gives you the proper speed and gives a better advantage. always keep the rotation mode in fixed speed

+ATTACHMENTS: You should always have a good attachemts for your guns.
+Cause many guns have more recoil so using good attachments will reduce the recoil so you can steady your weapon more easily.
+Attachments like foregrip, Quickdraw will give you less recoil. and extend mag and fast mag gives you mag extension and faster reload.